 The Osprey Feather and the Horse and Cart arrived on site on 17th May and was formally opened on 25 May 2013 as part of the Osprey Festival!
 See the photos on our Facebook page and follow us to keep in touch with future developments.

 About the project

-The Heritage Project aims to assist the development of the community by enhancing accessibility to and understanding of our local heritage and attracting new visitors to the village and we have been able to bring this to fruition with the support of CNPA, who has helped us secure funding for the final phase of the project from the Scottish Government.
-Read CNPA’s press release.
+The Heritage Project aims to enhance accessibility to and understanding of our local heritage and attracting new visitors to the village.
+We have been able to bring this to fruition with the support of CNPA, who has helped us secure funding for the final phase of the project from the Scottish Government.
 Interpreting and accessing the natural environment around Boat of Garten and the industrial heritage of the Steam Railway are the key components of the project.
 It creates a focal point with interpretative and cultural elements at Station Square, which gives people an understanding of how the village developed after the arrival of the steam railway in 1868 and its continuing influence on the community.